giantswarm/docs/src/content/tutorials/continuous-deployment/what-is-gitops/index.md

   - https://github.com/orgs/giantswarm/teams/team-honeybadger
 ---

-The GitOps Working Group [defines GitOps as a set of principles](https://github.com/open-gitops/documents/blob/release-v1.0.0/PRINCIPLES.md):
+The GitOps working group [defines the term as a set of principles](https://github.com/open-gitops/documents/blob/release-v1.0.0/PRINCIPLES.md):
 > GitOps is a set of principles for operating and managing software systems.
 These principles are derived from modern software operations, but are also rooted in pre-existing and widely adopted best practices.
 > The desired state of a GitOps managed system must be:
 > **Declarative**